gabrielmcg/Docker-docs/ops/README.md

 <li class="li"><code class="ph codeph">playbooks/install_logspout.yml</code> installs and configures <strong class="ph b">Logspout</strong> on all Docker nodes.
-Logspout is repsonsible for sending logs produced by containers running on the Docker nodes to the central logger VM.
+Logspout is responsible for sending logs produced by containers running on the Docker nodes to the central logger VM.
 By default, this playbook is commented out in <code class="ph codeph">site.yml</code>.
 </li>